-- Participates in the development, implementation and completion of capital improvement projects related to new trails, parking lots, buildings, facilities, and/or District infrastructure. - Prepares and implements site improvement and repair plans; prepares studies and designs; evaluates alternatives; obtains necessary permits; prepares project budget estimates and schedules; reviews bids and selects consultants and contractors. - Makes recommendations on solutions to engineering and construction related issues. - > Develops and standardizes procedures and methods to improve the efficiency and effectiveness of assigned services, projects, and activities; identifies opportunities for improvement and recommends to District management staff. - Participates in the preparation of project implementation budgets, and monitors project expense budgets and approves/processes project expenditures.

-- > Serves as source of information for developers, engineers, property owners, and contractors regarding general capital programs, projects, and functions; represents the department and District to outside agencies, public and private groups, and the general public; facilitates community participation through a continual dialogue with residents on major projects. - Develops consultant requests for proposal, advertising, and bid processes for professional and/or construction services; evaluates proposals and recommends project award; administers contracts after award. - Negotiates, administers, and manages contracts for services; reviews documents, reports, and other work products prepared by consultants and provides feedback and corrections; reviews and oversees consultant invoices and progress payments. - > Prepares and presents staff reports for capital improvement design and construction projects, contract solicitation and authorization, permits and licenses. - ➤ Provides highly complex staff assistance to management staff; develops and reviews staff reports related to assigned activities, projects, and services. - ➤ Represents the District to outside agencies, before the City or County Planning Commission, Department of Public Work, and Council or Board; conducts presentations regarding District capital project issues. - Attends and participates in professional group meetings; stays abreast of new trends and innovations in open space and preserve and related services; researches emerging products and enhancements and their applicability to District needs. - Monitors changes in regulations and technology that may affect operations; implements policy and procedural changes after approval. - Receives, investigates, and responds to problems and complaints in a professional manner; identifies and reports findings and takes necessary corrective action. - ➤ Maintains standard construction documents in conformance with changes in legal requirements and practices.
-Advises consultant and staff in the preparation of technical specifications and construction details as it pertains to codes and constructability. - > Oversees the scheduling of major construction projects to ensure contractual compliance with plans, specifications, materials, schedules, workmanship and safety standards. - > Participates in negotiating claims and proposed change orders and associated costs, resolving field and contractual differences, and processing scheduled progress payments. - > Conducts final inspections to assure the project's completion and that final acceptance includes necessary warranties and resolution of liquidated damages. - > Provides appropriate operational staff with documents, warranties and, as necessary, an orientation of specialized functional components and systems. - Performs other duties as assigned.
+- Administers, reviews, and recommends actions on design and construction documents to ensure compliance with District programs and approved policies. - Prepares and implements site improvement and repair plans; prepares studies and designs; evaluates alternatives; obtains necessary permits; prepares and adheres to project budget estimates and schedules; reviews bids and selects consultants and contractors. - Makes recommendations on solutions to engineering and construction related issues. - ➤ Develops and standardizes procedures and methods to improve and continuously monitor the efficiency and effectiveness of assigned programs, project delivery methods, and procedures; assesses and monitors workload, administrative and support systems, and internal reporting relationships; identifies opportunities for improvement and recommends to the Engineering and Construction Manager. - > Prepares and reviews project implementation budgets, and monitors project expense budgets and approves/processes project expenditures. - > Serves as source of information for the public, stakeholders, and interested parties regarding general capital programs, projects, and functions; represents the department and District to outside agencies, organizations, and the public; facilitates community participation through a continual dialogue with residents on major projects. - > Develops consultant requests for qualifications and proposal, advertising, and bid processes for professional and/or construction services; evaluates and negotiates proposals and recommends project award; administers contracts after award. - ➤ Negotiates, administers, and manages contracts for services; reviews documents, reports, and other work products prepared by consultants and provides feedback and corrections; reviews and oversees consultant invoices and progress payments. - > Prepares and presents staff reports for capital improvement design and construction projects, contract solicitation and authorization, permits and licenses. - ➤ Provides highly complex staff assistance to management staff; develops and reviews staff reports related to assigned activities, projects, and services; under direction, reports to and advises the Engineering & Construction Department Manager, General Manager, Board of Directors, and Board Committees related to a wide variety of capital project matters. - ➤ Represents the District to outside agencies, before the City or County Planning Commission, Department of Public Works, and City Councils; conducts presentations regarding District capital project issues. - Attends and participates in professional group meetings; stays abreast of new trends and innovations in construction, engineering, and similar services, particularly as it relates to work in open space settings and for the purposes of recreation and land management; researches emerging products and enhancements, and their applicability to District needs. - ➤ Monitors changes in regulations and technology that may affect services and operations; implements policy and procedural changes after approval. - Receives, investigates, and responds to problems and complaints in a professional manner; identifies and reports findings and takes necessary corrective action. - Maintains standard construction documents in conformance with changes in legal requirements and practices.
+Advises consultant and staff in the preparation of technical specifications and construction details as it pertains to codes and constructability. - ➤ Oversees the scheduling of major construction projects to ensure contractual compliance with plans, specifications, materials, schedules, workmanship and safety standards. - Participates in negotiating claims and proposed change orders and associated costs, resolving field and contractual differences, and processing scheduled progress payments. - Reviews status and monitors variances of construction projects relative to scheduling and cost controls, and strategizes on ways to reduce and/or avoid these variances. - ➤ Conducts final inspections to assure the project's completion and that final acceptance includes necessary warranties and resolution of liquidated damages. - Provides appropriate operational staff with documents, warranties and, as necessary, an orientation of specialized functional components and systems.